appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

 2. Click **New Module** > **JS Module**.

-:::note
+:::info
-You can create queries and JS objects specific to this module.
+* You can create queries and JS objects specific to this module.
 The **Main** JS object represents the JS module code.

+* Passing Query Module data to JS modules is not supported.
 :::